 pedagogy

-She is known for letting her curiosities in science guide her writing curriculum, as well as for encouraging her students to explore their own niche obsessions.
-Glow worms?
+In the classroom, Sara lets her curiosities in science guide writing curriculum.
+She encourages her students to explore their own niche obsessions, too: Glow worms?
 Punk nuns?
 Theories of consciousness?
 She wants to know more.

-Sara is currently is working on new poems about medical science, childbirth, and particle physics, as well as a novel about nuclear-reactor-powered ghosts and the opioid crisis in Tennessee.
-She works with students in poetry, fiction, and creative nonfiction.
-If you are interested in learning from Sara, you can visit her resource vault for writing exercises, subscribe to her Substack for reflections on poetry readings in the Tucson area, or book a class visit here.
+If you are interested in learning more from Sara, you can visit her resource vault for writing exercises, subscribe to her Substack for reflections on poetry readings in the Tucson area, or book a class visit here.
+Below is an excerpt from a workshop Sara lead for the Tucson Poetry Festival last year (Particle Poetics: A Workshop Collider).

 Sara’s experiences teaching abroad (in Singapore, Italy, and Spain) solidified her interest in language acquisition and teaching writing in classrooms with second-language students.
-She has translated poetry from Spanish and collaborated on a multilingual and interdisciplinary art about Jorge Luis Borges and Xul Solar for the Phoenix Art Museum, and she likes to learn from students who are practicing art in other mediums.
+She has translated poetry from Spanish and collaborated on a multilingual and interdisciplinary artwork for the Phoenix Art Museum; similarly, she likes to learn from students who are practicing art in other mediums, and she welcomes multimodal and multlingual work in the classroom.

 editorial